The Way to Construct a Strategy, Part 5: Risk Management

 Currency Converter, Exchange Rate

-The Exchange rates for more than 170 currencies, including bids for gold, silver and bitcoin etc;
+The Exchange rates for more than 190+ currencies, including bids for gold, silver, bitcoin, ethereum, other cryptocurrencies end etc;

-Currency converter, which can be installed on your webpage or blog as widget with numerous options and adaptive design;
+Currency converter, which can be installed on your webpage or blog as currency converter widget with numerous options and adaptive design;

 Exchange rate history in diagrams and tables for year, half-year, quarter, month and week timeframes;